K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/25/2021

     1. Refactored the UserInput.h file to reduce 1,000 lines of repetative code into 150.
-This will not only make it easier to read and understand, it makes adding or removing a new button or label into a panel very fast.
+This makes it easier to read and understand and makes adding or removing a new button or label into a panel very fast.
+There is a new "panel" field in the button table to specify whcih buttons show up in which panels, if any.
+0 is no panel associated.
-    2. This build has 2 sinewave generators turned on visible only to the FFT a as frequency marker on the spectrum.
+    2. This build has 2 sinewave generators that cane be turned on with a #define.
+The outoput is visible only to the FFT a as frequency marker on the spectrum.
 The frequency where it appears is not right, investigating.
+    3. Tweaked RFGain values and calculation method for smooth 100% coverage.
+Was only effective in lower 45% before.
+    4. Some AFGain tweaks along with more comments and small fixes for improved initialization accuracy redlatived to the table settings to be applied.

 ## 3/24/2021